 In order for scholarship funding to continue throughout the length of the program, recipients must meet the satisfactory academic progress criteria set forth by Walden University’s current catalog for the duration of their program.
-If the recipient defers to a later start date or changes to a program outside the College of Management and Technology, the scholarship is forfeited.
+If the recipient defers to a start date beyond February 29, 2016 or changes to a program outside the College of Management and Technology, the scholarship is forfeited.

 Scholarship funds will be applied to the student’s account approximately three to four weeks into each term.

 Individuals who receive the Todd Benson Scholarship must affirm that they are willing and able to participate in all publicity efforts promoting the program.
 Such publicity may include news releases and media advisories, local and national media coverage, media interviews and photos, and other similar public relations activities.

 Individuals who participate must sign a release that allows Walden University to use the individual’s participation in the program for publicity purposes without limitation and states that all such materials remain the sole and exclusive property of Walden University.

 Only one tuition-reduction benefit may be applied to tuition.

 Employees and employee family members eligible for the Laureate Tuition Reduction Benefit are not eligible for this scholarship.